PredatH0r/ChanSort/readme.txt

 - Fixed: Program number and channel name can be edited again by directly typing the number or name on the keyboard.
 - Fixed: Sorting and column layout is now preserved when switching lists
+- Fixed: Missing channels from a reference list appeared as valid channels in the UI after saving a TLL file.

 The complete change log can be found at the end of this document